Do you want to speed up your WooCommerce store?

 2. Use a Lightweight WordPress Theme

-Another way to speed up WooCommerce is to use a lightweight, responsive WordPress theme that loads fast and uses the best SEO practices.
+Another way to speed up WooCommerce is to use a lightweight, responsive WooCommerce theme that loads fast and uses the best SEO practices.
 Your theme should also have simple yet comprehensive customization options that allow you to tweak your design to suit your needs.

 Several popular WordPress themes tick all of those boxes.
 But why settle for a premade theme when you can create one yourself?